|240 Headlight Page

 The bottom image shows the LED bulbs.

-My observation is the LED bulbs are noticeable brighter, have an equal or better beam pattern, good beam cut-off at the top, and of course the light color is a bit whiter, since the LEDs are 6000k color.
+My observation is the LED bulbs are noticeable brighter.
+They have an equal or better beam pattern, a great beam cut-off at the top, and the light color is a bit whiter than the yellow-white color of a halogen.
+The LED color is 6000k white.

 After driving for a while, I really liked them and I'm keep the LEDs.